ToneAPI/pulse/README.md

 ## DISCLAIMER

-The Tone API is NOT used by every server, view a list supported servers on [the webclient.](https://toneapi.github.io/ToneAPI_webclient/)
+The Tone API is NOT used by every server, view a list of supported servers [here.](https://tone.sleepycat.date/v2/client/servers)

 Pulse is very much a W.I.P as of right now, features may be missing/nonfunctional.